mas-bandwidth/gafferongames/content/post/client_server_connection.md

 * Connecting
 * Connected

-Initially the client starts in **disconnected**, and is told to connect to a server with a particular IP address and port:
+Initially the client starts in **disconnected**, and is told to connect to a server with a particular IP address and port.

 At this point the client transitions to the **connecting** state and sends _connection request_ packets to the server.
 They look something like this: